-Real-time monitoring and data collection allows key personnel to analyze, visualize, and make decisions based on the overall status of the network.
+Real-time monitoring and data collection allow key personnel to analyze, visualize, and make decisions based on the overall status of the network.
 The capacity to view who is gaining entry to your sites, and when they are doing so, enables you to know for sure if they are supposed to be there or not.
-Are they friend or foe?
+Are they friends or foes?
 A live video feed accessible at the touch of a button means that upon receiving an alarm notification, you instantly verify if the alarm actually merits a drive to your remote site or not.
 This saves you valuable time and money.

 The equipment monitoring aspect is vital by default.
 You have to know your environmental conditions (temperature, water, etc.), your power situation (generators, rectifiers, batteries, commercial power), and last but not least, your network infrastructure.
 NetGuardian and T/Mon monitoring equipment provide you with lots of functionality to reliably monitor your environment.

 The Building Access System provides an important level of access control.
 With contractors and different types of personnel gaining access to your building, you need to have the ability to authenticate them.
 Are they authorized to come in on weekends?
 What about temporary employee access?
 These factors are all mitigated with the granular control of a Building Access System.